Future Students

 How can I pay for college?

 Often one of the big challenges for students and parents is planning a way to pay for college.
-Student Financial Services at Colorado State University offers a variety of financial aid and scholarship resources for students and their parents.
+The Office of Financial Aid at Colorado State University offers a variety of financial aid and scholarship resources for students and their parents.

 What are student financial services?

-The Student Financial Services website includes information on the cost of attending CSU; a budget calculator; an overview of scholarships, grants and loans; student employment opportunities, work study; and more.
+The Office of Financial Aid includes information on the cost of attending CSU; a budget calculator; an overview of scholarships, grants and loans; student employment opportunities, work study; and more.

 By completing the CSU Scholarship Application, you are applying for all scholarships in the College of Agricultural Sciences at the same time.
 An alphabetical list of all College of Agricultural Sciences scholarships is available to review.
-Thanks to the generosity of many alumni and friends, the College of Agricultural Sciences awards more than 325 scholarships totaling over $680,000 annually.
+Thanks to the generosity of many alumni and friends, the College of Agricultural Sciences awards more than $1 million in scholarships annually.
 These scholarships recognize outstanding academic achievement, and leadership, as well as provide crucial financial support to our students.
 Scholarships range in value from five hundred to several thousand dollars.

 What is the college opportunity fund?